NAME

 --rpmv3

-Force RPM V3 header+payload signature addition.
-These are expensive and redundant baggage on packages where a separate payload digest exists (packages built with rpm >= 4.14).
-Rpm will automatically detect the need for V3 signatures, but this option can be used to force their creation if the packages must be fully signature verifiable with rpm < 4.14 or other interoperability reasons.
+Request RPM V3 header+payload signature addition on V4 packages.
+These signatures are expensive and redundant baggage on packages where a separate payload digest exists (packages built with rpm >= 4.14).
+Rpmsign will automatically detect the need for V3 signatures, but this option can be used to request their creation if the packages must be fully signature verifiable with rpm < 4.14 or other interoperability reasons.

 *--fskpath **KEY*